Black Holes, Information and the Universal Coefficient Theorem: 2. Covariance principles in physics

-\section{Covariance principles in physics}
+\section{2.
+Covariance principles in physics}

 The main developments of the past century (special relativity, general relativity and quantum mechanics) have brought to our attention the fact that abstract mathematical conventions should not stand at the fundaments of a description of reality.
-In general, the role of conventions is to facilitate the comprehension of physical reality and not to assign physical reality to conventional constructions.
-This idea was noted probably for the first time by Einstein and incorporated in his theory of special relativity as the weak equivalence principle: "the laws of nature should not depend on the arbitrary choice of an inertial reference frame".
-This law was further generalized to the statement that "the general laws of nature are to be expressed by equations which hold good for all systems of co-ordinates, that is, are co-variant with respect to any substitutions whatsoever (generally co-variant)"[3].
+In general, the role of conventions is to facilitate the comprehension of physical reality and not to assign physical reality to conventional constructions [3].
 This statement can be translated in modern terminology by using (co)homological algebraic notations.
 In order to do this let me follow reference [4] and define

 to be the Poincare group where $Tr_{4}$ is the four dimensional translation group and $L$ the Lorentz group and

 to be the Galilei group where again $Tr_{4}$ is the four dimensional translation group and $L_{G}$ is the group of galilean boosts and rotations.
 In contrast to the Poincare group, due to the absoluteness of time, the Galilei group admits several semi-direct structures.
 One can use for example the decomposition